leitbogioro/Alexamaster-onkey-start/README.md

 <br />
 <br />

-- Can only used by Ubuntu Xenial, doesn't support other system.；
+- Can only used by <b>Ubuntu Xenial</b>(determined by xiaofd.win's original shell), doesn't support other system.；
 <br />

 - Once download and run it, you only need to input your alexamaster url instead of other operations；